ArturAronov/CS/README.md

   int[] luckyNumbers = new int[3];
   ```

+- Introduction to classes:

+  - A custom data type is defined by a _class_.
+  - An _instance_ of a class is called an _object_.
+Multiple, unique objects can be instantiated from the class.
+  - The process of bundling related data and methods into a type is called _encapsulation_, and it makes code easier to organize and reuse.

 - Fields:

   A field is a variable of any type that is declared directly in a class or struct.
 Fields are members of their containing type.